PanunSquad/Website/README.md

 # Website

-Welcome to the Project Name repository!
-This project is maintained by a team of enthusiastic developers.
+Yo!
 As beginners, we follow a specific branching strategy to organize our work effectively.
 Please read this document carefully before making any changes.

 ## Branching Strategy